dobraczka/forayer/NEW_IN_THIS_RELEASE.md

-- Fixed bug with multi-value triples
-- Moved data storage to [pystow](https://github.com/cthoyt/pystow)
+- Fixed security vulnerability in IPython by setting it to at least 7.31.1